 - Final marks for each activity and for the action plan (Cambridge International AS Level, Component 2) should be entered on separate assessment sheets.
 The candidate's names should be entered on these sheets in rank order. - Marks and codes for both the assessed practical activities and action plan (AS Level, Component 2) and for the evaluation and appreciation of performance (A Level, Component 4) should then be entered onto the Coursework Summary Assessment form.
-Candidates' names should be entered in candidate number order. - Final marks are submitted at the end of the Cambridge International AS Level course to represent candidates' performance and its improvement in two activities, and their action plan in one of these activities in Component 2. - Final marks are submitted at the end of the A Level course to represent candidates' effective performance in two activities, and evidence of their evaluation and appreciation of performance in one of their chosen activities in Component 4.
+Candidates' names should be entered in candidate number order. - Centres will be expected to provide recorded evidence of performance of a sample of five candidates from across the ability range in each of the practical activities offered by the Centre.
+If there are fewer than five candidates in any activity, then the video evidence of all candidates should be submitted. - Final marks are submitted at the end of the Cambridge International AS Level course to represent candidates' performance and its improvement in two activities, and their action plan on one of these activities in Component 2. - Final marks are submitted at the end of the A Level course to represent candidates' effective performance in two activities, and evidence of their evaluation and appreciation of performance in one of their chosen activities in Component 4.

-After internal moderation, the following must be submitted to Cambridge International for external moderation:
+After internal moderation, the following must be submitted to Cambridge for external moderation:

-- Coursework mark sheets - video/DVD recorded evidence of candidates' performance in practical activities - evidence of the candidates' action plan (AS Level only, Component 2) - video/DVD evidence of the evaluation and appreciation of performance (A Level only, Component 4).
+- Coursework mark sheets - video/DVD recorded evidence of candidates' performance in practical activities - evidence of the candidates' action plan (AS Level only, Component 2) - video/DVD evidence of the evaluation and appreciation of performance (A Level only, Component 4)